Lesson PlansBack to lesson plans archive December 13, 2016

 - We also recommend Full Frontal with Samantha Bee’s piece on ‘Fake News, Real Consequences’ but for more mature high school students.
 Be sure to preview before you show your class.

-By Victoria Pasquantonio, PBS NewsHour education editor and former social studies and English teacher.
+By Victoria Pasquantonio, PBS NewsHour education editor and 13-year social studies and English teacher.

 Tooltip of standarts